uy-angelicajoy/uy-angelicajoy/README.md

  # Hi, I'm Angelica 👋<br>
 👩‍🎓 Currently studying DIT program (Diploma in Information Technology) at Polytechnic University of the Philippines-Taguig Campus<br>
-👩‍💻 Right now I want to Master the coding language of Python <br>
 📌 My goal is to be a Web Developer or to be a System Analyst <br>
 🧠 I'm always open to learn new things to improve my skills